 - 12.1 School Site Plan Review.
-At the beginning of the school site design phase, the School District shall provide the applicable Local Government the opportunity to review and comment on a proposed site plan. - 12.2 Local Government Approval.
+At the beginning of the school site design phase, the School District shall provide the applicable Local Government the opportunity to review and comment on the proposed site plan. - 12.2 Local Government Approval.
 Pursuant to Section 1013.33 (13), F.S., a Local Government may not deny the site applicant based on adequacy of the site plan as it relates solely to the needs of the school.
-If the site is consistent with the comprehensive plan's land use policies and categories in which public schools are identified as allowable uses, the Local Government may not deny the application but it may impose reasonable development standards and conditions in accordance with Section 1013.51(1), F.S., and consider the site plan and its adequacy as it relates to environmental concerns, health, safety and welfare, and effects on adjacent property.
-Standards and conditions may not be imposed which conflict with or exceed those established in Chapter 1013 F.S. or the Florida Building Code, unless mutually and specifically agreed to as a part of this Agreement. - Alternative Review Process.
-A Local Government and the School District may agree and establish an alternative process for reviewing a proposed educational facility, the site plan, and offsite impacts, pursuant to a separate interlocal agreement in accordance with Section 1013.33 (13) and (14) F.S.
+If the site is consistent with the comprehensive plan's land use policies and categories in which public schools are identified as allowable uses, the Local Government may not deny the application but it may impose reasonable development standards and conditions in accordance with Section 1013.51(1), F.S., and consider the site plan and its adequacy as it relates to environmental concerns, health, safety and welfare, and effects on adjacent property. - 12.3 Alternative Review Process.
+A Local Government and the School District may agree and establish an alternative process for reviewing a proposed educational facility, the site plan, and offsite impacts, pursuant to a separate interlocal agreement in accordance with Section 1013.33 (13) and (14) F.S. - a.

-a.
 Existing Interlocal Agreement between the County and the School District.